BW1606/Tracers/README.md

    - **Note:** If the directory exists, the run is aborted to avoid overwriting previous data.
 3. **Initial composition**: Set `calc_seeds = True/False`.
    - If `True`, specify:
-     - The progenitor file type (currently only NuGrid supported)
+     - The progenitor file type (currently only MESA output and FLASH input format supported)
      - The path to the progenitor file: `path_to_progfile`
 4. **Integration direction**: Forward or backward in time.
    - Backward integration is recommended for nucleosynthesis.